Exploring Angkor Thom: What to See Inside Cambodia’s Ancient Royal City

 Just a short walk from Bayon, Baphuon is a three-tiered temple mountain originally dedicated to Shiva.
 It was later converted into a Buddhist temple, with a giant reclining Buddha added on its western side.

 Climb to the top for stunning views over Angkor Thom, and admire the restored walkway that once served as the temple’s grand entrance.
+Comfortable shoes are essential when climbing to the top of Baphuon Temple, and many travelers recommend supportive walking sneakers like these for full days of sightseeing.

 Subscribe To Our Newsletter!